King-of-narwhal/Galaxy-plymouth/README.md

 # Galaxy-plymouth
-To install go to the directory Galaxy-plymouth (if it is not named that rename it to that) then run "sudo ./galaxy-plymouth.sh"
+To install go to the directory Galaxy-plymouth-main (if it is not named that rename it to that) then run "sudo ./galaxy-plymouth.sh"